-Before You Begin Before you create a protection group for Oracle Real Application Clusters (Oracle RAC), ensure that the following conditions are met:
+Before You Begin

+Before you create a protection group for Oracle Real Application Clusters (Oracle RAC), ensure that the following conditions are met:

-- Read "Requirements to Support Oracle Real Application Clusters With Data Replication Software" on page 26. - The node list of the protection group must be the same as the node list of Oracle RAC framework resource group. - If one cluster is running Oracle RAC on a different number of nodes than another cluster, ensure that all nodes on both clusters have the same resource groups defined. - 1 Log in to a cluster node on the primary cluster.
+- Read "Requirements to Support Oracle RAC With Data Replication Software" on page 26. - The node list of the protection group must be the same as the node list of Oracle RAC framework resource group. - 26 Oracle Solaris Cluster Geographic Edition Data Replication Guide for EMC Symmetrix Remote Data Facility July 2014, E39668-01

+• If one cluster is running Oracle RAC on a different number of nodes than another cluster, ensure that all nodes on both clusters have the same resource groups defined.

+1. Log in to a cluster node on the primary cluster.

 You must be assigned the Geo Management RBAC rights profile to complete this procedure.
-For more information about RBAC, see "Geographic Edition Software and RBAC" in Oracle Solaris Cluster Geographic Edition System Administration Guide.
+For more information about RBAC, see "Securing Geographic Edition Software" in "Oracle Solaris Cluster Geographic Edition Installation and Configuration Guide ".

-2 Create a new protection group by using the geopg create command.
+2. Create a new protection group by using the geopg create command.